 Following the shows, there’s a short bottomless boat tour that goes around the property and offers a little more insight into Theater of the Sea’s conservation efforts.
 We also participated in a reptile walk where we learned more about the rescued sea turtles at Theater of the Sea.

 In total, we took about 2.5 hours to see the shows and walk around.
 Theater of the Seas also offers some fun extras like painting or swimming with sea lions or dolphins.
-We didn’t do any of the animal experiences this time, but definitely will consider it in the future when the kids are older.
+We didn’t do any of the animal experiences this time, but definitely will consider these Florida Keys aquarium encounters when the kids are older.

 Theater of the Sea is located at 84721 Overseas Hwy (Mile Marker 84.5) in